jpitlor/homelab-configuration/README.md

 # Homelab Configurtation

-This is an Ansible playbook (and related files) capable of provisioning as many of my computers (servers and clients) as is reasonable.
+This is an Ansible playbook and Packer files to configure all of my homelab infrastructure.

 ## Usage